 A successful mobile-first design accounts for these potential drawbacks.
 Scrolling is minimized but encouraged through visual content.
 Meanwhile, streamlined and simplified navigation encourages users on any device to browse rather than bouncing after only viewing a single page.

 The first benefit of mobile-first responsive web design comes in the drawbacks of its alternatives.
 Unlike a design optimized for desktop users, building with mobile users in mind means optimizing your online presence for all users.

 That’s because, at its best, mobile-first design is responsive to all screen sizes.
 Desktop users will be able to see an expanded version of your site.
 They will also benefit from the streamlined navigation and visual content that is the signature of most mobile-first websites.

 Search engine optimization is an essential part of any digital marketing strategy today.
 Through mobile-first design, you can increase your ranking today while also preparing your brand for the near future.
 In short, it’s an essential step toward enhanced and sustainable SEO for your website.

 Mobile factors already influence your search engine ranking today.
 In the future, that becomes only more important.
-As Google prepares to roll out its Mobile-First Index, only websites with a plan in place to account for this shift can sustain and even improve their ranking over time.
+As Google has rolled out its Mobile-First Index, only websites with a plan in place to account for this shift can sustain and even improve their ranking over time.

-In short, mobile first web design has and should become an essential part of your digital marketing strategy today.
+In short, mobile-first web development has and should become an essential part of your digital marketing strategy today.
 In addition to simply accounting for the majority of your audience, it also benefits your online marketing in more ways than one.
-In many ways, it acts as the catalyst to making sure that the rest of your digital efforts work smoothly and effectively.
-As a result, your mobile first website is an effective first step toward elevating your online marketing for 2018 and beyond.
+In many ways, it acts as the catalyst to make sure that the rest of your digital efforts work smoothly and effectively.
+As a result, your mobile first website is an effective first step toward elevating your online marketing for 2022 and beyond.

 READY TO IGNITE YOUR MARKETING STRATEGY?